Named one of the Big 12’s top recruiters by Rivals.com in 2013 and received the Merv Johnson Integrity in Coaching Award.

 Turned a pupil into the Big 12 Defensive Lineman of the Year for the second straight season in 2011 as Frank Alexander was also the Big 12 Co-Defensive Player of the Year.
-Both of his starting ends were named All-Big 12 as Ronnell Lewis was placed on the first team as well.
-The two combined for 32 tackles for loss, 14 sacks, two interceptions, four forced fumbles and two fumble recoveries.
+Both of his starting ends were named All-Big 12 as Ronnell Lewis was placed on the first team, as well.

-Secondary ranked No. 10 nationally in pass efficiency defense in 2009.
-Four players received All-Big 12 honors.
-The `09 defense gave up fewest passing yards in Big 12.
+OU ranked No. 10 nationally in pass efficiency defense in 2009 and led Big 12 in pass defense as four players received All-Big 12 honors.

-OU added two new starters at corner in 2008, but still flourished, scoring two TDs.
-The Sooners led the high-scoring, pass-happy Big 12 in pass efficiency defense.
+OU added two new starters at corner in 2008, but still led the high-scoring, pass-happy Big 12 in pass efficiency defense.

-Helped 2007 OU defense to the No. 3 Big 12 defensive pass efficiency ranking.
-OU was second in the conference with 19 interceptions.
+Helped the 2007 OU defense to the No. 3 Big 12 defensive pass efficiency ranking.
 Three DBs (Nic Harris, Reggie Smith, D.J.
-Wolfe) received first-team All-Big 12 honors.
+Wolfe) earned All-Big 12 First Team honors.

 Developed Texas K Phil Dawson, an All-SWC honoree and Lou Groza semifinalist, into the nation’s top-ranked kicker.